How transformative has the computer age really been?

 Computers and their offspring are ultimately just the latest artefacts employed by human beings in the unfolding drama of life on earth.
 We should be suspicious of determinist stories that confine us to the audience while rich boys show their tricks.
 A just, sustainable and peaceful future relies on ordinary folk asserting their right to share the stage.

-James Boyce is is a writer and historian.
-His latest book is Losing Streak: How Tasmania was Gamed by the Gambling Industry.
+James Boyce is a Hobart-based writer and historian.
+His latest book is Imperial Mud: The Fight for the Fens.

 On 20 July, Prime Minister Malcolm Turnbull gave a speech to the Economic and Social Outlook Conference, in which his understanding of the history of technology provided the foundation for his vision for Australia: “We are living in a time where the pace and scale of change is utterly unprecedented throughout all of human history.
 Last week at the G20, I was proud to represent Australia as the largest economies of the world considered how to navigate the future under these conditions of rapid and, indeed, accelerating change … We must not forget how rapid this change has been … Most of these big internet companies – these giants which are dominating the global economic landscape and in so many ways are redefining the way we do business, the way we interact, the way we connect – would, if they were humans, still be at school, many of them, in fact, at primary school.
 This is very,...